-Hardware stores sold out of protective Masks
+Hardware stores sold out of protective masks

-BILLINGS, Mont. - It's clear people are preparing for the Coronavirus with protective masks flying off the shelves at major hardware stores like ACE, Home Depot, and Lowes.
+BILLINGS, Mont. - It's clear people are preparing for the coronavirus, with protective masks flying off the shelves at major hardware stores like Ace Hardware, Home Depot, and Lowe's.

 If you're having trouble finding protective masks, you're not the only one.

-I visited Lowes and Home Depot on King Ave and ACE Hardware on Central, all stores are completely sold out, and have no idea when they can restock.
+We visited Lowe's and Home Depot on King Avenue and Ace Hardware on Central Avenue, and all stores are completely sold out, with have no idea when they can restock.

 There has been some confusion on if the masks actually help prevent you from getting the virus.